edthedev/edthedev.github.io/slides/btaa.md

 + People Skills / Generosity in particular
 + Hacking
 + Continuous Deployment
++ And...

+???

++ Our vision is to provide highly available expertise
++ In areas relevant to Cybersecurity outcomes.
++ So...

+---

+## Build a Team

+Team Skills:

++ Software Development Experience
++ People Skills / Generosity in particular
++ Hacking
++ Continuous Deployment
++ And...
   + Identity Management
   + Quality Assurance
+  + Cloud Security / Cloud Deployment
-+ Coding for Compliance
+  + Coding for Policy Compliance (FERPA, HIPA, PCI, etc.)

 ???

-IAM, QA, Compliance
++ Look for lifetime learners.

 ---